ahmad-junior/expense-tracker-bk/README.md

 poetry install --no-root
 ```

+6. Environment Variables
+Create a `.env` file in the root directory of the project and copy the content of `.env.example` file to `.env` file.
+You can change the values of the variables according to your need.

-6. Migration
+7. Migration

 ```
 python manage.py migrate
 ```

-7. Run the server
+8. Run the server

 ```
 python manage.py runserver